alesssia/short_intro_stats/short_intro_stats_Day1.md

 <!-- ne way of managing this would be to move away from using bars entirely, for example, using the position of a dot to mark each data point.
 The length aspect no longer exists and the reader is forced to look at the position of the data point relative to the x-axis in order to make a comparison between categories. -->

 ---
-### The y-axis'd be plotted from 0, but not like this
+### The y-axis should start from 0, but not like this

 <span style="display:block; height:40px;"></span>